Soccer-Liverpool's Van Dijk to undergo knee surgery | Sports-Games

 Soccer-Liverpool's Van Dijk to undergo knee surgery

-Liverpool centre back Virgil van Dijk has damaged knee ligaments and is set to undergo surgery after he was injured in Saturday's Merseyside derby draw against Everton, the Premier League club confirmed on Sunday.
+Liverpool have been a dealt a huge blow with news that centre back Virgil van Dijk needs surgery on damaged knee ligaments sustained in Saturday's Merseyside derby draw against Everton.

+"He is the catalyst for everything they do.
+It's a major blow and the last thing they needed."
+Reigning league champions Liverpool are third in the standings after five games, three points behind Everton.

-An ever-present leader in the back line, the 75 million pounds ($96.85 million) club-record signing has played 50 games in each of the last two seasons for Liverpool, which includes every league match.
+Van Dijk was bought for 75 million pounds ($96.85 million) -- a club-record signing -- and has played 50 games in each of the last two seasons for Liverpool.
 Liverpool are also short in central defence with Joe Gomez and Joel Matip the only fit senior centre backs available ahead of a congested schedule where they play six times in 18 days before next month's international break.

 Liverpool begin their Champions League group stage campaign at Ajax Amsterdam on Wednesday and Van Dijk's absence leaves another hole at the back with goalkeeper Alisson Becker also sidelined with injury. ($1 = 0.7744 pounds)